OpenDSA/OpenDSA/RST/en/FormalLang/DFA.rst

 .. note::

-   Ask what language this is.
+   What language is this?
    Answer: One or more "b" followed by one "a".

 So, here is one way to make a drawing: